Covid – 19 and Good Dog Day Care:

 This class presents some important skills that will benefit pups and dogs of any age.
 To build the foundation for your dog to become a polite companion, we will address how dogs learn and the most effective way to teach them using reward-based methods.
 When your dog learns to control his impulses, he’ll be less likely to jump, bolt, steal, pull on leash etc. You will learn to get more focus from your dog and teach him to make good decision and say “please” to gain life rewards.
 Basic behaviors will be taught (sit, down, stay, come, walk on leash, leave it, wait, greet politely, go to your …) with increasing difficulty.
 If your dog is overexcited (barking lunging) around other dogs, ask about private training to get your dog ready for a future class.

 Intro and advanced classes for Nose Work and Odor scenting

 taught by Josette Kimes, NACSW Certified Nose Work Instructor

 If your dog enjoys smelling things they can have fun doing it as a sport.
 Dogs of all shapes and sizes can participate.
 It mentally challenges your dog and they are more focused and balanced.
 This is a fun sport for you and your dog

-Training classes: Some have been moved outside in the back parking lot.
+Training classes: Most public events are postponed until furhter notice or have been moved outside in the back parking lot.
 We will have a sanitizing station available.
 For classes we ask that Masks be worn, Maintaining 6ft social distance from other teams.
 Dogs on leash (unless instructor permits otherwise.)
 Coming and leaving in single file If your pup has had coughing or diarrhea or been “fixed” with 48 hrs -You may attend but leave your pup at home.
 If you are feeling unwell, have a fever or cough, you will not attend.
 GDDC uses accelerated hydrogen peroxide a our primary disinfectant..